deep-spin/sparse-activations-cp/README.md

 # Sparse Activations as Conformal Predictors".

-Repository containing code to reproduce results of the paper "Sparse Activations as Conformal Predictors".
+Repository containing code to reproduce the results of the paper "[Sparse Activations as Conformal Predictors](https://arxiv.org/abs/2502.14773)".

 ## Setup